thin-edge/thin-edge.io/mapper/software_management/README.md

   * An idea is to add two commands `start` and `finalize` to the plugins to give them an opportunity for any update or clean actions.
 * Do we support a way to call `apt-get upgrade` to update all the installed packages?
 * Do we support a way to call `apt-get dist-upgrade`?
+* How to add a new apt repository before an installation ?